Chile

 Chile is remarkable in its narrowness and length—more than 4,000 miles of coast from the desert north to the sub-Arctic regions of Patagonia and Tierra del Fuego.
 As you can imagine, the best time to go depends on which parts of the country you’ll be visiting.

-Speaking in broad generalities, the high season is for leisure travel to Chile is December through February.
+Speaking in broad generalities, the high season for leisure travel to Chile is December through February.
 The shoulder season months—October to November and March to April—can also be excellent, with mild climates and fewer visitors.

 What language is spoken in Chile?

 Spanish is the official and predominant language in Chile.
 English is spoken in locations frequented by foreign visitors and larger cities.
+LANDED can offer bilingual guide services to ensure you don’t miss a single detail of the rich cultural information shared during your travels.

 What should I pack for Chile?